jomcbob/knights_travail/README.md

 ## ✨ Features

-- ✅ Calculates all legal knight moves from any position
+-  Calculates all legal knight moves from any position
-- 🧠 Uses BFS for shortest-path calculations
+-  Uses BFS for shortest-path calculations
-- 🛡️ Prevents cycles to maintain optimal performance

 ---

-## 🚀 Usage
+##   Usage

 ### `movesForKnight([x, y])`